“Resist him, steadfast in the faith, knowing that the same sufferings are experienced by your brotherhood in the world.”

 in the faith

 Satan aimed at the faith of the Asia Minor believers.
-He sought to destroy their faith by making them disillusioned by suffering.
+He sought to destroy their faith by making them disillusioned by their suffering.
 Peter now says that their faith will sustain them against the assault of disillusionment.

 Making a phalanx of our faith means that we make the whole body of truth found in the Word of God be our phalanx to orient to suffering.
 We stand, but we stand in the faith.